FlowFuse/flowfuse/docs/install/kubernetes/README.md

 #### PostgreSQL Database

 The Helm chart can either install a dedicated PostgreSQL database into the same K8s cluster or can configure the install to use an external instance.

 #### DNS

-A wildcard DNS entry will be needed to point to the domain that is used fro the project instances.
+A wildcard DNS entry will be needed to point to the domain that is used for the project instances.
 This will need to point to the K8s Ingress controller.

+For example if you want projects to be access able as [project-name].example.com you will need to ensure that `*.example.com` is mapped to the IP address used by your Kubernetes clusters's Ingress controller.

+By default the FlowForge application will be mapped to `forge.example.com` assuming that you set the domain to `example.com`.

 #### Email